Murder of Jessica Heeringa: In popular culture

-The television series Unsolved Mysteries released their Jessica Heeringa story on the two-year anniversary of her disappearance in April 2015.
+The television series Unsolved Mysteries released their Jessica Heeringa story on the second anniversary of her disappearance in April 2015.
 The story was released via a webisode titled "The abduction of Jessica Heeringa," which was narrated by her mother, who also mentioned there was a $26,000 reward for information about her disappearance.

 The case was featured on the season seven premiere of the Investigation Discovery series Disappeared, titled "Somebody's Watching," originally aired on April 11, 2016.
-Coincidentally, Willis' arrest for the attempted kidnapping of the minor female less than a week later on April 16, and the additional investigation afterwards, eventually led to the other charges against him and Bluhm.
+Coincidentally, Willis's arrest for the attempted kidnapping of the minor female less than a week later on April 16, and the additional investigation afterwards, eventually led to the other charges against him and Bluhm.

 Jessica's story was subject of a three-part episode of the podcast The Vanished in April to September 2016.
 The episodes review the disappearance, investigation, evidence and eventual charges against the suspects in her disappearance.

 The case was also profiled on an episode of Crime Watch Daily, originally aired on January 10, 2017.

 The case was profiled on an episode of Jensen and Holes: The Murder Squad podcast dated April 15, 2019.

 The case was profiled on an episode of Crime Junkie Podcast dated February 24, 2020.

 The case was the subject of an episode of the Irish YouTube series That Chapter.

 The 2016 kidnapping victim described her experience escaping from Willis on a 2022 episode of A&E Network's I Survived a Serial Killer.

+The ABC News program 20/20 profiled all three Jeffrey Willis cases on an episode entitled "The Murderer In the Minivan" which debuted on February 2, 2024.